 A randomized, double-blind, placebo-controlled, parallel-group, four-arm, dose escalation study of 1,797 patients was conducted over eight weeks.
-Patients received aliskiren (Tekturna) 150 or 300 mg or valsartan (Diovan) 160 or 320 mg either alone or in combination.
-Inclusion criteria were baseline mean sitting DBP of 95 to 100 mg Hg and eight hour daytime ambulatory DBP greater than or equal to 90 mm Hg.
-Patients were randomized to once daily therapy with aliskiren 150 mg, valsartan 160 mg, a combination of aliskiren 150 mg and valsartan 160 mg or placebo for four weeks.
+Patients received aliskiren 150 or 300 mg or valsartan 160 or 320 mg either alone or in combination.
+188 Inclusion criteria were baseline mean sitting DBP of 95 to 100 mm Hg and eight hour daytime ambulatory DBP greater than or equal to 90 mm Hg.
+Patients were randomized to once daily therapy with aliskiren 150 mg, valsartan 160 mg, a combination of aliskiren 150 mg and valsartan 160 mg, or placebo for four weeks.
 Forced titration to double the initial dose continued for an additional four weeks.
 Greater blood pressure reductions were achieved with combination therapy compared with monotherapy.
 Reduction in the mean sitting DBP compared to baseline was 12.2 mm Hg with combination therapy, 9 mm Hg with aliskiren 300 mg (p<0.0001), 9.7 with valsartan 320 mg (p<0.0001) and 4.1 mm Hg with placebo (p<0.0001).
-Rates of adverse events were similar between all groups.
+Rates of adverse events were similar among all groups.

-An eight-week, randomized, double-blind, placebo-controlled, multifactorial, parallel group, multicenter study of 1,123 hypertensive patients compared blood pressure lowering effects of aliskiren (Tekturna) and valsartan (Diovan) monotherapy or in combination versus placebo.
-Aliskiren (Tekturna) monotherapy at doses of 75 mg to 300 mg resulted in similar blood pressure reductions as valsartan (Diovan) 80 mg to 320 mg.
-The combination of aliskiren (Tekturna) and valsartan (Diovan) decreased blood pressure more than the individual monotherapies.
+An eight-week, randomized, double-blind, placebo-controlled, multifactorial, parallel group, multicenter study of 1,123 hypertensive patients compared blood pressure lowering effects of aliskiren and valsartan monotherapy or in combination versus placebo.
+189 Aliskiren monotherapy at doses of 75 mg to 300 mg resulted in similar blood pressure reductions as valsartan 80 mg to 320 mg.
+The combination of aliskiren and valsartan decreased blood pressure more than the individual monotherapies.
 All treatments were well tolerated.